Free S&H For Orders Over $30

 • Insulin-related signaling linked to metabolic flexibility

-These areas of study help explain why turmeric appears in scientific discussions about metabolic function—though they do not indicate that turmeric increases metabolic rate on its own.
+These areas of study help explain why turmeric appears in scientific discussions about metabolic function—though they do not indicate that turmeric directly increases metabolic rate.

 Inflammation, Oxidative Stress & Cellular Energy

-One major focus of metabolic wellness research is the relationship between:
+A major focus of metabolic research involves the interaction between:

 • Inflammation